 Effective signage is important to the local economy, is a public safety factor and can strengthen community identity and pride.
 The Regional District of Nanaimo (RDN) has become aware of concerns related to directional signage, economic development signage, and wayfinding signage in the Electoral Areas.
-In response, staff have been directed to proceed with the Rural Area Signage Project and consultation plan by the Regional Board.
+In response, staff have been directed to proceed with the Rural Area Signage Project by the Regional Board.

 Telephone: Phone 250-390-6510 or 1-877-607-4111